 I am running for re-election to bring equitable resources, equality and economic justice for all.
 My focus on progress and improvement may come across as anger, but it is a manifestation of my passion to make our community a better place for our children.
 I believe in the Native American Proverb: “We don’t inherit the earth from our ancestors, we borrow this earth from our children.”
 I believe, ‘We the People’ have the power to preserve this earth, shape our country, and empower our communities through our government and our politics.
 We can create sustainable communities that harness the ingenuity and creativity of the people of Durham and share it with communities across North Carolina and the world.
 My goal is to continue to be one of our community representatives who cultivates change and harnesses our collective power to advance the role of our government in assuring each of us our civil rights, civil liberties, and environmental safety.

 Being the oldest of six children in a single-parent household, I took an active role in raising my siblings.
 This was especially the case with my baby sister, who has severe developmental and physical disabilities.

-As a person who understands the benefits of government subsidies and social programs that provided temporary, and sometimes long-term, assistance for food, health insurance, housing, unemployment, education, and affirmative action, I also understand how systemic and institutional inequities divide our community.
+As a person who understands the value of government subsidies and social programs that provided temporary, and sometimes long-term, assistance for food, health insurance, housing, unemployment, education, and affirmative action, I also understand how systemic and institutional inequities divide our community.
 I am committed to creating opportunities for economic advancement.
 I am committed to seeing the people of this community strengthened with the alleviation of the consequence of social injustice.

-Over the last thirteen years, I have lived in a working-class community in East Durham.
+Over the last fourteen years, I have lived in a working-class community in East Durham.
 Working to strengthen my community has been a top priority.
 I know that we can do a better job of taking care of those who are most impacted, especially children, residents with disabilities, and seniors that lack access to resources due to low or no material wealth.